Gloucester City plan

-The Scope (2011): This consultation set out the context for the Plan and the key issues for Gloucester.
+- Scope Gloucester City Plan – 2011 (Regulation 18): This consultation set out the context for the Plan and the key issues for Gloucester.
 It sought views on the types of planning policies that should be included in the Plan and the areas that should be identified for development or protection.

-City Plan Part 1 (2012): Part 1 took the Scope further, explaining in more detail the issues that Gloucester faces and setting out a number of 'key principles' that the GCP would seek to deliver.
+- Part 1 Gloucester City Plan ‘Context and Key Principles’ – 2012 (Regulation 18): Part 1 took the Scope further, explaining in more detail the issues that Gloucester faces and setting out a number of 'key principles' that the GCP would seek to deliver.

-City Plan Part 2 (2013): Part 2 focussed on the development needs of the City and started looking at potential site allocations as well as a draft City Centre Strategy.
+- Part 2 Gloucester City Plan ‘Places, Sites and City Centre Strategy’ – 2013 (Regulation 18): Part 2 focused on the development needs of the City and started looking at potential site allocations as well as a draft City Centre Strategy.

 At each stage comments from local residents, businesses, organisations and national bodies have been sought and their views reported in a response report.
 Copies of the consultation documents, associated documents and response reports can be downloaded below.

 The Pre-Submission Gloucester City Plan was approved for public consultation by the City Council on 26th September 2019, under Regulation 19 of The Town and Country Planning (Local Planning) (England) Regulations 2012.
 A public consultation was held which closed on 14th February 2020.
 The Gloucester City Plan was submitted to the Planning Inspectorate 18th November 2020.
 More information can be found on the Examination web page.